dehghanm/dehghanm.github.io/_pages/about.md

 social: true
 ---

-My name is Mahdi Dehghan and I recently graduated with a master’s degree in Artificial Intelligence Engineering from Shahid Beheshti University under the suppervision of [Dr. Ahmad Ali Abin](http://facultymembers.sbu.ac.ir/abin/){:target="\_blank"}.
-I received my B.Sc. degree from the University of Golestan.
+My name is Mahdi Dehghan.
+Being aware of my interest in computer science, I entered the Golestan University (GU) to get my B.Sc. in computer engineering.
+I was able to receive my B.Sc. degree holding 1st rank among 28 graduates of Computer Software Engineering in 2016.
+Though I could get the admission from the Talented Student Office at GU for graduate study, I participated in the national university entrance examination for higher education in 2016 to pursue my study at a top university.
+I was admitted to Shahid Beheshti University (SBU), one of the most recognized universities in Iran.
+Currently, I am a graduated master student who did my researches under the supervision of [Dr. Ahmad Ali Abin](http://facultymembers.sbu.ac.ir/abin/){:target="\_blank"}.
+In my master's thesis, I worked on detecting experts and shaped of them in CQA networks.

 My research interests include information retrieval, machine learning techniques in both textual and non-textual data, recommender systems, social networks, and natural language processing.